lever/postings-api/README.md

 The API is [RESTful](http://www.infoq.com/articles/rest-introduction) and all responses are HTML (for inlining) or serialized [JSON](http://json.org/).

-All API methods are exposed under `https://api.eu.lever.co/v0/postings/`.
+All API methods are exposed under our postings base url ([global][postings-api-base-url-global] / [EU][postings-api-base-url-eu]).

 The API is not available via unencrypted HTTP.

 All URL parameters must be properly URL encoded.